mauropuravida/webrtcProject/README.md

 **Import new packages**
     Copy ../webrtcProject/examples/db and ../webrtcProject/examples/models in /usr/local/go/src folder.

-**Note:** This project use port 80 and 443 and was developed for Windows and Linux.
-Probably will need changes for MacOs.
-All commands for Linux terminal.
+**Note:** This project use port 80 and 443 and was developed for Linux.

 ## Run project